 On this page you will find advice on how to get the most out of the museum, including a guide to exhibitions are there and tips on the ones that might appeal to you (both permanent and temporary).
-There are tour options, shops., parking details, ticket prices, opening times, location map, places to eat in and around the museum and places to stay in the area.
+There are tour options, shops., parking details, ticket prices, opening times, places to eat in and around the museum and places to stay in the area.

 The museum is particularly well renowned for its dinosaur specimens.
 In the dinosaur section of the museum you will find dinosaur skeletons of a variety of dinosaurs.
 As you walk through the dinosaur section you will first walk along an upper walkway, allowing you to take a good look at the dinosaur bones that are hanging from the ceiling.
 You may even notice a few escaped live dinosaurs lurking!